 Discolored Teeth

-Yellow, stained, or discolored teeth are not attractive.
-Many patients suffer from embarrassment due to this dental concern.
+Yellow, stained, or discolored teeth are not attractive, and many patients suffer from embarrassment due to this dental concern.
 Teeth can stain for many reasons, including medication, disease, certain types of food and drink, and aging.
 We offer many types of treatment to tackle this common dental problem.

 Dental Anxiety